top of page

 By the way, the plural of colon: colons.

-See, I have just used a colon.
+See, I have used a colon again.

-An important point to remember is this: Do not use a colon in a sentence after phrases such as "such as", "including", and "for example".
+Do not use a colon in a sentence after phrases such as "such as", "including", and "for example".

 Never introduce a list using a semicolon (explained below).